Facebook’s tracking of non-users ruled illegal again

 “We are preparing for the new General Data Protection Regulation with our lead regulator the Irish Data Protection Commissioner.
 We’ll comply with this new law, just as we’ve complied with existing data protection law in Europe,” added Facebook’s Allan.

-It’s still not fully clear how Facebook will comply with GDPR — though it’s announced a new global privacy settings hub is incoming.
+It’s still not fully clear how Facebook will comply with GDPR — though it’s announced a new global privacy settings hub is coming.
 It’s also running a series of data protection workshops in Europe this year, aimed at small and medium businesses — presumably to try to ensure its advertisers don’t find themselves shut out of GDPR Compliance City and on the hook for major privacy legal liabilities themselves, come May 25.

-Of course Facebook’s ad business not only relies on people’s web browsing habits to fuel its targeting systems, it relies on advertisers liberally dollars pumping in.
+Of course Facebook’s ad business not only relies on people’s web browsing habits to fuel its targeting systems, it relies on advertisers liberally pumping dollars in.
 Which is another reason consumer trust is so vital.
 Yet Facebook is facing myriad challenges on that front these days.

 In a statement on its website, the Belgium Privacy Commission said it was pleased with the ruling.